LilCloudCoder/lilcloudcoder/README.md

 **lilcoder@CodeBook~% whoami**

-Self-taught, deeply curious, and coding beyond my age — I push the boundaries of what’s possible, even on limited hardware.
+Self-taught, deeply curious, and coding — I push the boundaries of what’s possible, even on limited hardware.
 From writing deep model logic to automating workflows in Termux, I’m always experimenting and evolving.

 I’m currently working on:
 - Reasoning-based AI model pipelines (Ollama, HuggingFace)